reigningforest/Celebrity_Image_Scraper/README.md

 For: Face image and age download for AI

+How to use: Either directly modify "input_name" var in "wikimedia webscraper.py" or use a list in "celeb_list_execute"

 Note: Yes, it's not that many images.
 But because wikimedia is generally pretty accurate, these are generally pretty accurate.

 ### Sources: